Back

 Dropbox — a file hosting service that lets users store their files in the cloud.
 The idea is simple: upload files in a special folder and get access to them from any device with Internet access.

-The idea for creating such a service crossed Drew Houston’s mind on the road.
+The idea of creating such a service crossed Drew Houston’s mind on the road.
 He wanted to elaborate on several technical startup ideas on the way from Boston to New York but forgot to take the USB stick.
-So, he realized that it would be great to access files from anywhere in the world without being bound to HDD or a memory stick.
-In 6 months, Drew headed to Y Combinator to present the concept.
+So, he realized it would be great to access files from anywhere in the world without being bound to an HDD or a memory stick.
+In 6 months, Drew headed to Y Combinator to present the business concept.
 The startup accelerator believed in the idea but made a provision: find a tech co-founder as it would increase the startup’s chances to succeed.

 Drew Houston and Arash Ferdowsi